marisks/blog/src/documents/posts/2015-05-11-f-sharp-xaml-event-driven-mvvm.html.md

     member self.DecB = self.Factory.EventValueCommand(DecB)
     member self.NewGame = self.Factory.EventValueCommand(New)

-Now everything is ready - run application and verify that everything works.
+Now everything is ready - run application and verify that it works.

 You can find full source code for this version of application on [GitHub](https://github.com/marisks/evented_mvvm/tree/basic).